 8 tips to get the most out of your Infrared Sauna

 Discover proven ways to supercharge your infrared sauna experience.

 Oops!
 Something went wrong while submitting the form.

 Infrared Saunas And The Lymphatic System

-Not only are you sweating out the toxins, with infrared light, you’re targeting toxins lurking in your fat cells that would have otherwise gone untouched.
+Not only are you sweating out the toxins, but with infrared light, you’re also targeting toxins lurking in your fat cells that would have otherwise gone untouched.

-Infrared saunas not only help the lymphatic system target toxins stored in fat cells, they’ve also been proven to accelerate weight loss, relieve sore muscles and joints, reduce stress and fatigue, improving skin, and a whole lot more.
+Infrared saunas not only help the lymphatic system target toxins stored in fat cells, but they’ve also been proven to accelerate weight loss, relieve sore muscles and joints, reduce stress and fatigue, improve skin, and a whole lot more.

 What Are The Symptoms Of Poor Lymphatic Drainage?